jeremyjrnt/AI_AGENT_PROJECT/README.md

 Overall, the interface allows end-to-end testing of the RFP workflow without additional configuration.

+**NOTE :**: In this project, a simple natural language prompt is obviously not adequate to trigger the agent’s workflow.
+Instead, the **selection of an RFP document** itself acts as the prompt that initiates the processing flow.

 ---

 ## RFP Age and History Management